borglab/gtsam/INSTALL.md

 # Windows Installation

-This section details how to build and install GTSAM using Visual Studio.
+This section details how to build a GTSAM `.sln` file using Visual Studio.

 ### Prerequisites

 - Visual Studio with C++ CMake tools for Windows
-- Python >= 3.6 (we prefer Anaconda)
+- All the other pre-requisites listed above.

 ### Steps